Coastal Carolina Chanticleers football

 The Coastal Carolina Chanticleers football team represents Coastal Carolina University in college football at the NCAA Division I Football Bowl Subdivision level.
 The Chanticleers are members of the Sun Belt Conference, fielding its teams at the FBS level since 2017.
-The Chanticleers play their home games at James C. Benton Field at Brooks Stadium in Conway, South Carolina.
+The Chanticleers play their home games at James C. Benton Field at Brooks Stadium in Conway, South Carolina, United States.

-Their head coach is Tim Beck, who was hired after head coach Jamey Chadwell was hired by Liberty.
+Their head coach is Tim Beck, who was hired to replace previous head coach Jamey Chadwell following his move to Liberty.

 History

 It was announced in the late 1990s that CCU would establish a football squad in the coming years.
 The Coastal Carolina Chanticleers football program played its inaugural season in 2003 on campus at Brooks Stadium.
 The team's first coach was David Bennett, who held the position from the team's inception until December 9, 2011.
-The university named Joe Moglia, former CEO of TD Ameritrade, as its new head coach on December 20, 2011.

 In the program's short history, the team has defeated such traditional Football Championship Subdivision (FCS) powers as James Madison University (ranked No. 1 at the time), Furman University, Wofford College, and the University of Montana.
 The program has won seven Big South Conference championships and has had several former players enter professional NFL careers.

-Coastal's primary football rivals in FCS play are Liberty and Charleston Southern.
+Coastal's primary football rivals in FCS play were Liberty and Charleston Southern.

-Coastal Carolina's first full season as an FBS team was in 2017.
-The Chanticleers earned the program's first win as an FBS program when they played The UMass Minutemen on September 2, 2017.
-The final score to this game was 38-28.
-The Chanticleers had a tough time winning games during the 2017 season, as they went on to finish the year with a record of 3-9.
-Ending the 2017 season on a positive note, Coastal Carolina earned the program's first Sun Belt Conference win with a 13-7 win over the Idaho Vandals.
-Idaho has since left the Sun Belt Conference.
-The final game of the 2017 season was the program's second Sun Belt Conference win with a 28-17 win at home against the Georgia Southern Eagles.
-The Chanticleers first FBS season in 2017 proved that, with the proper corrections made to the team, the Chanticleers could be a good football team.
-Building off their momentum built at the end of the 2017 season, Coastal Carolina took the next step as an FBS program and finished the season with a record of 5-7.
-Some notable wins for the Chanticleers during their 2018 season were against the UAB Blazers, Louisiana Lafayette Ragin Cajuns, and Georgia State Panthers.
+Coastal Carolina's first season as a full FBS member was in 2017.
+In 2020, the team won a share of its first Sun Belt championship and made its first bowl appearance, a 37-34 defeat to rival Liberty in the Cure Bowl.
+Coastal won its first bowl game the following season, returning to the Cure Bowl and defeating Northern Illinois, 47-41.